 The board as a whole is responsible for overseeing the financial performance of the business.
-The board is supported in this role by the UUG audit committee, whose activities are described on pages 128 to 141 of the UUG 2024/25 Annual Report.
+The board is supported in this role by the audit committee, whose activities are described on pages 128 to 141.

 The board reviews the financial performance of the company at every scheduled board meeting, receiving a report from the CFO, which provides the board with the up-to-date position of the consolidated financial statements, interpretative analysis and other key performance indicators, metrics and ratios.
-The board takes into account the review by the UUG audit committee of the financial and narrative statements, and the auditor's views on the key risks and judgements identified and given particular focus in their audit work and set out in their report (see pages 179 to 190 of the UUG 2024/25 Annual Report), and the information and explanations provided by management in relation to their key judgements and adjustments to APMs (see page 98).
-The board concluded that, in the 2024/25 integrated annual report and financial statements, it had presented a fair, balanced and understandable assessment of the company's position and prospects, and the board was satisfied on the integrity of the financial and narrative statements.
-Furthermore, the board approved the accounts and provision of the directors' responsibility statement at its meeting on 17 June 2025 and delegated authority to a sub-committee of the board to sign the accounts; see page 131.
+The board takes into account the review by the audit committee of the financial and narrative statements, and the auditor's views on the key risks and judgements identified and given particular focus in their audit work and set out in their report (see pages 179 to 190), and the information and explanations provided by management in relation to their key judgements and adjustments to APMs (see page 98).
+The board considered the review and assurance process undertaken by management, and was considered by the audit committee to support the application of principle N. The board concluded that, in the 2024/25 integrated annual report and financial statements, it had presented a fair, balanced and understandable assessment of the company's position and prospects, and the board was satisfied on the integrity of the financial and narrative statements.
+Furthermore, the board approved the accounts and provision of the directors' responsibility statement at its meeting on 14 May 2025; see page 177.